You’ve heard that you can make money blogging. And it’s true. You can. But only about 5% of bloggers earn a full-time income from their blogs.

-And it goes without saying that to ‘earn a full time income’ is a subjective statement.
-What’s full-time income for one person need not be for another.
+And it goes without saying that to ‘earn a full-time income’ is a subjective statement.
+A full-time income for one person may not be the same amount as another person.
 Arguments aside, these numbers give us a peek into the reality of the situation.

 I’m going to pull this quote from a Lifehacker article that grounds this discussion:

 The truth is, it’s not as easy to carve out your space on the web and make a name for yourself as a blogger today, as it was back when blogging was brand new.
 And it takes a lot of time to build your audience to the point where it’s successful.
 (The most successful, multi-million dollar blogs today were started around 2005 or earlier.)
 Source: Can I Really Make a Living by Blogging?

 As bleak as these sound, does that mean you shouldn’t even bother?